 In Sweden, they have the endearing tradition of fredagsmys, or cosy Fridays.
 Apparently starting as a marketing campaign for a crisp brand, fredagsmys has been popular since the noughties, and apparently involves putting on your fluffiest clothes, relaxing on the sofa with loved ones, playing board games, and munching on snacks.

-Fredagsmys sounds like an easy tradition to get on board with.
-Cosy Fridays are the perfect start to your hygge weekend.
+Fredagsmys sounds like an easy tradition to get on board with!
+So join in and make Cosy Fridays the perfect start to your hygge weekend.

 2. Have a Hygge Weekend Breakfast